ground-creative/easy-mcp-github-tools-python/README.md

 This is a set of tools for github to be used with easy mcp server.<br>
 https://github.com/ground-creative/easy-mcp-python

-## Authentication

-This application uses GitHub oAuth service to authenticate the user.

-How To Authenticate:

-1. Go to auth/login and authenticate

-2. Use the paramater X-ACCESS-TOKEN with the request headers when making calls to the server.

 ## Installation

 1. Clone the repository from the root folder of the easy mcp installation: